 What is an asset in business?

-Assets accounts are an important factor in your business' balance sheet.
+Assets accounts are an important factor in your balance sheet.
 Depending on how you look at them, assets can fall into different categories.

 Categories of business assets

 You can generally categorise assets according to their nature and type.
 Based on their convertibility into cash, you can classify assets as either:

 - current assets - those with a shorter life span and easily transferable into cash

 - fixed assets - intended for long-term use and unlikely to convert quickly into cash

 Another way of grouping business assets is according to their physical characteristics.
 Under this approach, you can distinguish between: